universokobana/kobana-ruby-client/README.md

 ### Configuration

-You need to set your API key.
-The easiest way is to create an initializer in your Rails project:
+Configure your API key by creating an initializer in your Rails project:

 `config/initializers/kobana_ruby_client.rb`